Primordial Universe with radiation and Bose-Einstein condensate: Introduction

-The Bose-Einstein condensation process, that is a very well observed phenomenon in terrestrial experiments, occurs when a gas of bosons is cooled at very low temperatures, near absolute zero, what makes a large fraction of the particles occupy the same ground state.
-The BEC model can also be applied to cosmology in order to describe the evolution of the recent Universe.
-In this attempts it can be assumed that this kind of condensation could have occurred at some moment during the cosmic history of the Universe.
-The cosmic BEC mechanism was broadly discussed in \cite{bec1, bec2}.
-In general the BEC takes place when the gas temperature is below the critical temperature $T_{crt}<2\pi\hbar^{2}n^{2/3}/mk_{B}$, where $n$ is the particles density, $m$ is the particle mass and $k_B$ is the Boltzmann's constant.
-Since in an adiabatic process a matter dominated Universe behaves as $\rho\propto T^{3/2}$ the cosmic dynamics has the same temperature dependence.
-Hence we will have the critical temperature at present $T_{crt}=0.0027~\textrm{K}$ if the boson temperature was equal to the radiation temperature at the red-shift $z=1000$.
-During the cosmic adiabatic evolution the ratio of the photon temperature and the matter temperature evolves as $T_{r}/T_{m}~\propto~a$, where $a$ is the scale factor of the Universe.
-Using as value for the present energy density of the Universe $\rho=9.44\times10^{-30} \textrm{g}/\textrm{cm}^{3}$ BEC will happens if the boson mass satisfies $m<~1.87~\textrm{eV}$.
+We can consider the Bose-Einstein condensate (BEC) to explain the origin and nature of DM \cite{harko1, harko3, freitas.bec, chavanis1}.
+The BEC process, that is a well observed phenomenon in terrestrial experiments, occurs when a gas of bosons is cooled {down to} very low temperatures, near absolute zero, {thus making} a large fraction of the particles occupy the same ground state.
+The BEC model can also be applied to cosmology in order to describe the evolution of the recent universe \cite{eck}.
+In this attempts it can be assumed that this kind of condensation could have occurred at some moment during the {cosmic history.} The cosmic BEC mechanism was broadly discussed in \cite{bec1, bec2}.
+In general the BEC takes place when the gas temperature is below the critical temperature {$T_{crt}=2\pi\hbar^{2}n^{2/3}/mk_{B}$,} where $n$ is the {particle} density, $m$ is the particle mass and $k_B$ is the Boltzmann's constant.
+Since in an adiabatic process the matter dominated universe behaves as $\rho\propto T^{3/2}$ the cosmic dynamics has the same temperature dependence.
+Hence we will have the critical temperature at present $T_{crt}=0.0027~\textrm{K}$ if the boson temperature was equal to the radiation temperature at the redshift $z=1000$.
+During the cosmic adiabatic evolution the ratio of the photon temperature and the matter temperature evolves as $T_{r}/T_{m}~\propto~a$, where $a$ is the scale factor of the universe.
+Using as value for the present energy density of the universe $\rho=9.44\times10^{-30} \textrm{g}/\textrm{cm}^{3}$ BEC will {happen} if the boson mass satisfies $m<~1.87~\textrm{eV}$.

-Recently the cosmological process of the condensation of DM was investigated \cite{harko2, freitas.bec, defreitas} and in this model it is assumed that the condensation process is a phase transition that occurs at some time during the history of the Universe.
-In this case the normal bosonic DM cools below the critical condensation temperature, that turns to be memorable to form the condensate in which all particles occupy the same ground state.
-In this new period the two phases coexist for some time until all ordinary DM is converted into the condensed form, when the transition ends.
-The time evolution of cosmological parameters as the energy density, temperature, scale factor and both scalar and tensorial perturbations is changed during the phase transition process.